ferdium/ferdium-app/README.md

 #### Node.js

-Please make sure you are running NodeJS v10 or above.
+Please make sure you are running NodeJS v12.
+The exact node version used by the developers/contributors is specified in the [nvmrc file](./.nvmrc)

 #### Git